Structure 98 Surface Replacement

 - Parks, Recreation and Cultural Resources (Lead)

-The City has consulted with Dewberry to design new decking for the pedestrian structure (98) along the Neuse River Greenway Trail north of the Old Milburnie Dam.
-Dewberry is currently working on the design for this project and is planning on starting construction in the summer of 2018.
+The City consulted with Dewberry to design new decking for the pedestrian structure (98) along the Neuse River Greenway Trail north of the Old Milburnie Dam.
+Dewberry completed design work for this project and is planning on starting construction in the summer of 2018.

 Structure 98 is a pedestrian bridge on the Neuse River Greenway Trail, just south of Crag Burn Lane.
 Over the years, with constant exposure to the elements, the decking on this structure has become aged and uneven, resulting in citizen’s complaining about the “bumpiness” of the bridge.
 To address this issue, the City of Raleigh Parks, Recreation and Cultural Resources Department is working on a design to replace the decking.

 The Capital Area Greenway System was first adopted by City Council in 1976.
 This plan proposed a system of linear parks located primarily along rivers, streams, and creeks, and included the opportunity for an interconnected system of pedestrian trails across the region.